-A wide variety of drugs can be ototoxic (see see Some Drugs that Cause Ototoxicity).
+A wide variety of drugs can be ototoxic (see Table 1: Some Drugs that Cause Ototoxicity).

 Factors affecting ototoxicity include dose, duration of therapy, concurrent renal failure, infusion rate, lifetime dose, coadministration with other drugs having ototoxic potential, and genetic susceptibility.
 Ototoxic drugs should not be used for otic topical application when the tympanic membrane is perforated because the drugs might diffuse into the inner ear.

 Streptomycin tends to cause more damage to the vestibular portion than to the auditory portion of the inner ear.
 Although vertigo and difficulty maintaining balance tend to be temporary, severe loss of vestibular sensitivity may persist, sometimes permanently.
 Loss of vestibular sensitivity causes difficulty walking, especially in the dark, and oscillopsia (a sensation of bouncing of the environment with each step).
 About 4 to 15% of patients who receive 1 g/day for > 1 wk develop measurable hearing loss, which usually occurs after a short latent period (7 to 10 days) and slowly worsens if treatment is continued.
 Complete, permanent deafness may follow.